 Today I want to review what drivers need to know about the marijuana and driving laws in Michigan.

 Marijuana became officially legal in the state of Michigan on December 6, 2018, when the Michigan Regulation and Taxation of Marihuana Act legalized recreational possession and use of marijuana by people over 21 years of age.
 And 10 years before, on December 4, 2008, the Michigan Medical Marihuana Act legalized the use of medical marijuana.

 There’s a lot we now know, but there is still a lot we don’t.
 I am writing this blog today based upon my own 25 years as an auto accident and auto law attorney, as well as work I’ve done on truck accident cases with other attorneys in states like Colorado where recreational marijuana was legalized in 2014.
 I’m also the past-chair of the Motor Vehicle Trial Lawyers Association and the current President of the Distracted Driving Litigation Group for the American Association for Justice.
-I’ve attended and presented at many legal seminars on motor vehicle accident litigation and distracted driving where the topic of marijuana and driving laws have been discussed.
+I’ve attended and presented at many legal seminars on motor vehicle accident litigation and distracted driving where the topic of marijuana and driving laws in Michigan have been discussed.

 Now that recreational marijuana is legal, here are the marijuana and driving laws in Michigan that drivers must obey.
 They include the following:

 - People cannot operate a vehicle under the influence of marijuana

 - People cannot consume marijuana while driving

 - People cannot smoke marijuana inside the passenger compartment of a car or truck while it’s on a public road

 What are the marijuana and driving laws in Michigan?